quinn-dougherty/ladr/blog/arc1.md

 One of the things I learned from starting some proofs in specific vectorspace instances, and then going on to focus on proofs at the typeclass-level, is that proving stuff at the typeclass level isn't especially harder than proving stuff at instance level.
 I.e., you might as well prove it at typeclass level!

 After getting through section 1.A of the book (fields) and 1.B (vector spaces) and completing _most_ of the proofs (leaving `Admitted` peppered through the file, a reminder to come back and finish later), I decided to read ahead to section 1.C, on subspaces.
 I've made no decisions about how to formalize this yet, though I expect to use `Ensembles` (functions `V -> Prop`, a way of representing sets in type theory) and `Record`.
-The last 9 hours of this particular interval of 24 have been doing the exercises pen and paper.
+The last 6 hours of this particular interval of 24 have been doing the exercises pen and paper.
 Yes, I will be taking hiati from writing coq to do pen and paper exercises.
-I should probably mention my math level: it is approximately the level such that it took me 9 hours to do the 24 exercises in section 1.C sans formalization.
+I should probably mention my math level: it is approximately the level such that it took me 6 hours to do the about 21 of the 24 exercises in section 1.C sans formalization.
 At linear algebra in particular, I have at least the literacy of an engineering major or data scientist, and I'm currently tutoring for a basic linear algebra section at a college.

+Something I learned in the last few hours of this interval of 24 is that direct sums are difficult to work with and I do not enjoy working with them.
+I anticipate great difficulty in formalizing them.

 ## Questions going into the next 24 hours.